 I think it’s important.
-So, you know, I, I I’ve said it here earlier that first you brand and then you sell, and I think that’s an important lesson for all business owners.
+So, you know, I’ve said it here earlier that first, your brand and then you sell, and I think that’s an important lesson for all business owners.
 And so for example, our website charge, sponsorship.com.
 We have a sponsorship readiness assessment tool it’s completely free, but, businesses can go on there and kind of answer the questions.
-It’s a series of questions to determine whether your sponsorship ready and, and essentially being sponsorship ready is, do you have all your marketing ducks in a row?
+It’s a series of questions to determine whether your sponsorship is ready and, essentially being sponsorship ready is, do you have all your marketing ducks in a row?
 Yeah.
 It starts with your brand.
-It starts with your look and feel.
+It starts with your look and feels.
 And do you have a strategy?
 Are you implementing it?
-Because essentially, especially if you’re selling sponsorship, what a sponsorships looking for is a strong brand and marketing position because they’re looking for a partner that’s going to help them communicate their brand message, the sponsor’s brand message.
+Because essentially, especially if you’re selling sponsorship, what sponsorships looking for is a strong brand and marketing position because they’re looking for a partner that’s going to help them communicate their brand message, the sponsor’s brand message.

 Ken Ungar (19:45):